Know your ass for better sex

 External Sphincter

-This external sphincter is a muscle that holds the anal canal in round shape.
+This external sphincter is a muscle that holds the anal canal in a round shape.
 It stops the pooping when you don't want to and can stop things from getting up your arse too (if you squeeze it).
 There are lots of nerves within your external sphincter so it can feel sensations of hot and cold, expansion and touch.
-This muscle is controlled by the central nervous system, the same system that controls the voluntary movement of our fingers and toes, etc. This means that we are able to learn to tense and relax this muscle at will (most people can clench).
+This muscle is controlled by the central nervous system, the same system that controls the voluntary movement of our fingers and toes, etc. This means that we can learn to tense and relax this muscle at will (most people can clench).
 The external and internal sphincters (your butt hole) need to stretch open, or relax, to allow entry.
 You can control your external sphincter (skeletal muscle) consciously.
 When people experience pain during anal sex, a simplified reason may be that the external sphincter is not relaxed before their partner’s penis goes in.
 The illustration below shows where the external sphincter lies within the arse.

 Internal Sphincter

 The internal sphincter shares the same functions as the external sphincter – to prevent any unwanted entry or exit and to hold the anal canal in shape.
 This muscle is controlled by the autonomic nervous system, the system responsible for controlling blood pressure, respiration rate and other 'bodily functions'.
 This makes it harder, although not impossible, to learn how to control this muscle.
-The internal sphincter (smooth muscle) is not under voluntary control, and may need some additional coaxing to relax.
-This is one difference between smooth muscle versus a skeletal muscle.
+The internal sphincter (smooth muscle) is not under voluntary control and may need some additional coaxing to relax.
+This is one difference between a smooth muscle versus a skeletal muscle.

 Nerve Endings